 Higher Education Review: Wales is the review method for providers of higher education in Wales from 2014-15.
 It succeeded Institutional Review (Wales). | Adolygiad Addysg Uwch: Cymru ydy'r dull adolygu darparwyr addysg uwch yng Nghymru o 2014-15.
 Disodlodd Adolygiad Sefydliadol (Cymru).

-Reviews of higher education delivered by private providers
+Reviews of higher education delivered by alternative providers

 Reviews of higher education delivered overseas